kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 to any other controller node.
 So we recommend to only set one controller node when floating IP is needed, or please consider using load balancer instead, see [issue #1265](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/issues/1265) for further information.

+Note: `spec.disableExternalNetwork` must be unset or set to `false` to allow the API server to have a floating IP.

 ### Disabling the API server floating IP

 It is possible to provision a cluster without a floating IP for the API server by setting